deveshn2510/The-News/README.md

 The Project "The News" is about getting the temperature by getting a client's location and help him to search news of his language.

 Features:
-1. Get Temperature and Temperature Description.
+1. Get Temperature and Weather Conditions.
 2. See Types of News.
 3. Search and Select Languages for News in Native Languages.